-FareShare Sussex delivers food to over 90 organisations across the county, which contributes to thousands of meals every week for homeless and vulnerable people.
+FareShare Sussex delivers food to around 100 organisations across the county, which contributes to thousands of meals every week for homeless and vulnerable people.

-We currently deliver within Brighton & Hove and have further routes out as far as Bognor, Crawley and Hastings where we supply to organisations such as homeless shelters, children’s centres, lunch clubs, food banks and supported housing schemes.
-If you are outside of Sussex visit the FareShare website to find out where else in the UK you can find FareShare.
+We currently deliver within Brighton & Hove and have further routes out as far as Bognor, Crawley, Reigate and Hastings where we supply to organisations such as homeless shelters, children’s centres, lunch clubs, food banks and supported housing schemes.
+If you are outside of Sussex or Surrey visit the National FareShare website to find out where else in the UK you can find a centre.

-We are expanding our service and looking for more organisations across Sussex to benefit from FareShare food.
+We are expanding our service and looking for more organisations across Sussex and Surrey to benefit from FareShare food.

-We are currently prioritising new organisations in Redhill and coastal West Sussex.
+We are currently prioritising new organisations in Redhill and East Sussex.

 Could Fareshare food help your project?